aimeos/aimeos-docs/src/manual/services.md

 [Omnipay](https://omnipay.thephpleague.com/) is a library offering a common interface for 100+ different payment gateways.
 It's available via the **OmniPay** payment service provider since 2015.07.

 !!! note
     You have to add the [Omnipay payment driver](https://github.com/thephpleague/omnipay#payment-gateways) you want to use to your composer.json and run *composer update*.
+Read more about the installation process here: [https://omnipay.thephpleague.com/installation/](https://omnipay.thephpleague.com/installation/).

 It supports these configuration options: